Skip to Main Content

 For additional European Union legal publications, include as a minimum Title Year.

 Consider including [viewed date].
-Available from: so your reader can quickly identify the source.
+Available from: URL so your reader can quickly identify the source.

 International legislation